This Slay the Spire-like made to teach a dev’s daughter maths looks like the best edutainment game I never had

 While I treasure that memory dearly, I knew even then that the game I was playing was more than a bit crap - no matter how good it made me at sums or let me get out of doing normal schoolwork.
 If only the next game from chess-roguelike Shotgun King developers Punkcake Délicieux had existed at the time, offering up a modern bit of edutainment that looks to be both educational and genuinely fun to play.

 The game is yet to have a name officially revealed, though in-game cards visible in a GIF shared to X suggest it might be called Algebrawl, which is a pretty top-notch pun if so.
+(Update: Punkcake Délicieux has revealed that the game is called Super Algebrawl, with a Steam page now live.)

 Punkcake Délicieux’s Benjamin Soule - half of the studio’s development team alongside Rémy Devaux, joined by composer Pentadrangle - said that the game started life last November as a way to teach the developer’s seven-year-old daughter addition and multiplication, before developing into a full release for the studio.